Coronavirus Response Frequently Asked Questions

-Most campus events are virtual.
+Yes.
+Some campus events are in person with virtual options.
 See the Stall Street Journal for details.

 Are we discouraging in-person meetings?

 What do you do if you have symptoms, plan to be tested or have been tested?

 Please go home if you're experiencing any symptoms and fill out this form.
 Also, fill out that form if you know somebody else in the campus community who has symptoms.